OpenLMIS-Angola/angola-service-desk/README.md

-# angola-service-desk
+# OpenLMIS Angola Service Desk
-Angola Service Desk service
+Service for managing communication with Service Desk API for reporting issues.